djhemath/hemath.dev/content/blog/designers-should-test-UI-not-the-QA-team.md

 ---

 Yep, this has been buzzing me for some weeks.
-I’ve been working with QA teams in multiple projects and heard stories from my developer/manager friends as well.
+I've been working with QA teams in multiple projects and heard stories from my developer/manager friends as well.

 Obviously, the QA team should test the UI, but not at first.
 Designers who designed that good looking page or navbar should first see it in action.
 Test it.
 Well, visually test it.
 Once designers are happy, then it can be moved to the QA team for further tests.

 ## Why?

-Well, these days many developers I see, don’t even know basic UI principles.
+Well, these days many developers I see, don't even know basic UI principles.
 One of my friends is a great engineer.
-He builds awesome stuff, his application can handle multiple websocket connections distributed to worker threads and mak’em communicate properly.
+He builds awesome stuff, his application can handle multiple websocket connections distributed to worker threads and mak'em communicate properly.
 He can create a network of connections just inside the browser.
 He taught me how to properly use **saveLayer** in Flutter to boost the performance.
 But I checked his portfolio site.
 Dark green background with yellow text!

 Yesss!
-That’s true.
-Some of you can argue that developers don’t need to have UI skills.
+That's true.
+Some of you can argue that developers don't need to have UI skills.
 Or developers are good at building, not at creativity.
 The truth is, no. Creativity is not required to adhere to some basic rules.
-You can be a cyclist, you don’t need to use indicators while turning like other advanced vehicles do, but you should know to stop at red lights.
+You can be a cyclist, you don't need to use indicators while turning like other advanced vehicles do, but you should know to stop at red lights.

 Basic stuff like contrast, spacing (and white spaces), basic typography, visual hierarchy, instant feedback (like spinners, validation messages).
 These are very basic stuff.
 In my opinion, every developer must know these.
-Whether you’re a great poet or not, you should know to leave a blank line between every paragraph, or make titles uppercase/bold.
+Whether you're a great poet or not, you should know to leave a blank line between every paragraph, or make titles uppercase/bold.

-Obviously, students coming out from college don’t need to know this stuff, but a developer with at least 1 year under their belt should know this.
+Obviously, students coming out from college don't need to know this stuff, but a developer with at least 1 year under their belt should know this.

-BTW, I’m mentioning front-end developers.
+BTW, I'm mentioning front-end developers.

 ## How?

 To be honest, I never took any course on UX/UX stuff.
 But some people praised me for my UI skills as a developer.
-I wondered how that’s even possible.
+I wondered how that's even possible.
 I never took any course or watched a UI playlist.

 As I was thinking this and questioning myself during a train trip, a pattern emerged.
-Most of you may know that I’m from a solid startup culture.
-I’ve been in 3 startups before jumping to corporate.
+Most of you may know that I'm from a solid startup culture.
+I've been in 3 startups before jumping to corporate.

 All these startups had like 4 or 5 people maximum including CxOs.
 But there was a designer in all these startups and I worked closely with designers.
 In fact, the CEO of the last startup that I worked with is a designer basically.